-It is our policy to start snow removal operations upon accumulation of 1-inch snowfall.
-The Highway Agent or their designee may, at their discretion, based on weather information reports, elect to not remove snow until a greater or lesser accumulation.
+It is our policy to start snow removal operations upon accumulation of 1-inch of snowfall.
+The Highway Agent or his designee may, at his discretion, based on weather information reports, elect to not remove snow until a greater or lesser accumulation.